yukkop/bevy_minimal_gltf/README.md

 # bevy_minimal_gltf

 This repository contains `bevy_minimal_gltf`, a simplified version of `bevy_gltf` version 0.12.0.
 The primary modification in this version is the removal of all material and shader components, focusing solely on mesh loading.
-This makes it an ideal choice for projects that require only the mesh loading capabilities of the original `bevy_gltf` without the overhead of additional rendering features.
+This makes it an ideal choice for projects that require only the mesh loading capabilities of the original `bevy_gltf` without the rendering features.

 ## Features